dustinpfister/blog_posts/_posts/js-function-inverse.md

 So in this section I will be going over a few functions that have to do with getting angles and distances, and the inverse of such functions.

 ### 2.1 - Radians and Degrees

+One basic set of functions that comes to mind right away is to have some simple functions that will convert a radian vaalue to a degree, and also the inverse of that.

 ```js
 var getDegree = function (radian) {